BillSkarlatos/Perturbative_Kraus_Noise_Reduction/README.md

 # Quantum Internet noise handling as Perturbations

-In this Project we attempt to simulate noise in an intermediate-to-large scale Quantum Internet application and handle it using $ n^{th} $ order Quantum Hamiltionian time-dependent perturbations.
+In this Project we attempt to simulate noise in an intermediate-to-large scale Quantum Internet application and handle it using $n^{th}$ order Quantum Hamiltionian time-dependent perturbations.

 ## Unperturbed Hamiltinian: